tacosontitan/tacosontitan/README.md

-# ⚠️ Stability Warning
-*This project is getting a major facelift and as such should not be considered as stable while this message is present.*

 # 🌮 Taco's Sandbox 📦
 Do you ever get tired of creating console app after console app just to test out ideas or concepts?
 Well, so do I!
 This sandbox utilizes reflection to enable a modularized approach to testing new ideas and concepts.